 Quick Fix Constipation Tips

 Magnesium – One of the fastest ways to open the bowel is with liquid magnesium.
 Magnesium draws water to the bowel and relaxes the bowel muscles; the result is a loose stool.
 Aqua Mag-Cl from Biotics Research is a great option, each teaspoon is 200 mg of magnesium.
+Make sure to take it in some juice or something tasty as it has strong flavor.
 The average American diet only contains 40% or less of the FDA’s requirement for magnesium.
 And really, the FDA’s level is just enough to avoid a major disease this is not considering optimal health levels.
 Another good option is Mg-Zyme, it’s 100 mg of magnesium per tablet, start by taking 400 mg per day and increase slowly until a loose but well formed stool occurs.
 It’s important to know that magnesium is very relaxing to the body, so be sure to spread your dose out throughout the day and take any larger amounts at night.
 It should also help you sleep a bit better too.

 Vitamin C Flush – I wrote more about how to actually do a vitamin C flush, here.
 It’s a quick way to open up a sluggish bowel, though you may be surprised how much vitamin C it takes.
 I can recommend Mixed Ascorbate Powder by Biotics Research, it’s gluten free and purified to contain no corn proteins making it allergy free.